Fall will forever be my favorite season for style.

 In this guide, you’ll learn:

-- 3 New trends for Fall 2018 you should incorporate into your wardrobe!
+- 3 New trends for Fall 2019 you should incorporate into your wardrobe if you’re in a style rut

-- How to stop looking like sad grey blobs and wear more color this fall.
+- How to stop looking like sad grey blobs and wear more color this fall even if you don’t know the first thing about mixing and matching

-- My favorite alternative to huge, awkward, rubber rain boots and a ton more recommendations to protect you from this seasons ugliest weather.
+- My favorite alternative to huge, awkward, rubber rain boots and other ways to protect yourself from this season’s ugliest weather, without sacrificing style

 - And much, much more!